 To participate in the RDS Program, an organization must:

 Ongoing maintenance of an approved RDS application is recommended throughout the application plan year.
-These tasks include managing RDS Secure Website user roles, managing retiree information, completing Payment Setup, performing Cost Reporting, submitting interim payments if the Plan Sponsor has elected an Interim Payment Frequency, and completing Reconciliation.
+These tasks include managing RDS Secure Website user roles, managing retiree information, completing Payment Setup, performing Cost Reporting, submitting interim payments if the Plan Sponsor has elected to request interim payments, and completing Reconciliation.

 A Plan Sponsor starts in the RDS Program by designating an Account Manager who will create a new Plan Sponsor Account, register the organization, and assign other key players required to complete RDS tasks.